API Reference

 string |

-STDERR available right now (non-blocking); '' if none / not piped |
+STDERR received since the last call (consuming, non-blocking); '' if none / not piped |

 Metadata